p/vcproj2cmake/README.txt

-Please also strongly consider activating the git hook sample files contained in this project for your development activities.
+Please also strongly consider activating the git hook sample files contained in this project for your development activities, in order to have a certain amount of testing guaranteed.

+A repeated conversion run over the entire source tree should NEVER lead to another forced initial CMake configure run when launching a build (well, unless the hour timestamp in the generated CMakeLists.txt happened to change), since all generated files are expected to be written back to the prior file *only* in case there actually was any change in generated content.

 == vcproj2cmake parser/generator implementation introduction ==